XDgov/data-design-standards/_components/axes.md

 ---
 <p>
   Typically charts contain two axes: an x-axis and a y-axis.
-In many cases, one axis is used to establish the continous interval of a dataset (i.e. time), while the other axis is used to map a datapoint against a value (i.e. a percentage, dollar amount, or integer).
+In many cases, one axis is used to establish the continuous interval of a dataset (i.e. time), while the other axis is used to map a data point against a value (i.e. a percentage, dollar amount, or integer).
 </p>
 <p>